Symmetry protected gapless $Z_2$ spin liquids: Criteria for symmetry protected gapless spin liquids

-In the following we establish three criteria that lead to degenerate ground states of spinon Ansatz Hamiltonian (\ref{nambu basis}).
-We will focus on fermionic parton construction, \ie spinons $\{\phi_{{\bf r},a,\alpha}\}$ in (\ref{general parton construction}) obey fermi statistics with anticommutation relation $\{\phi_{{\bf r},a,\alpha},\phi_{{\bf r}^\prime,b,\beta}^\dagger\}=\delta_{{\bf r},{\bf r}^\prime}\delta_{a,b}\delta_{\alpha,\beta}$.
-We first prove the symmetry-enforced degeneracy at the level of mean-field Ansatz $\hat H_{MF}$ in fermionic parton constructions, which provides an intuitive picture.
-Then we provide a proof for the many-body ground states of a generic interacting Hamiltonian (\ref{nambu basis}), using the Schmidt decomposition of a short-range-entangled (gapped) state\cite{Pollmann2010,Chen2011a,Watanabe2015}.
+In the following we establish three criteria on the symmetry fractionalization class of spinons, which lead to a gapless spectrum of the interacting parton/spinon Hamiltonian (\ref{nambu basis}).
+These criteria dictate the stability of gapless \ztsl s associated with certain spinon fractionalization class $\{\omega(g,h)|g,h\in G_s\}\in\mathcal{H}^2(G_s,Z_2)$.
+Independent of whether partons/spinons are hard-core bosons or fermions, we take the following strategy to establish the gapless criteria.
+Given certain spinon symmetry fractionalization class $\{\omega(g,h)|g,h\in G_s\}$, we first prove symmetry-enforced zero-energy degeneracy, at the level of bilinear mean-field Ansatz $\hat H_{MF}$ of partons/spinons.
+Next we go beyond mean-field Ansatz, and argue the impossibility of a unique gapped many-body ground state for the interacting parton/spinon Hamiltonian (\ref{nambu basis}), using the Schmidt decomposition of a short-range-entangled (gapped) state\cite{Pollmann2010,Chen2011a,Watanabe2015}.